scylladb/scylla-monitoring/docs/source/cql_optimization.rst

 Token Aware
 ^^^^^^^^^^^

-Scylla is a distributed database, with each node contains only part of the data - a range of the token ring.
+Scylla is a distributed database, where each node contains only part of the data, specifically a range of the token ring.
-Ideally, a query would reach the node that holds the data (one of the replicas), failing to do so would mean the coordinator will need to send the query internally to a replica, result with a higher latency, and more resources usage.
+Ideally, a query would reach the node that holds the data (one of the replicas), failing to do so would mean the coordinator needs to send the query internally to a replica.
+This results in higher latency and increased resource usage.

 Typically, your driver would know how to route the queries to a replication node, but using non-prepared statements, non-token-aware driver or load-balance can cause the query to reach a node that is not a replica.